The Hardest Thing I’ve Ever Done

 I think the hardest think I’ve ever done has been to allow my life to happen.
 Allowing the reality of being a spiritual being here to experience the physical world and all that it has to offer.
 You don’t have to die to connect to the divine.
 Divinity is within you.
 I am pulling back the layers of ego, looking for the divine in others and wondering in this world and all the blessings available.

 With all this being said and at only 44 years old, I think the hardest thing I’ve ever done has yet to come.
-I’ll get back to you on October 9th of this year on that.
+I’ll get back to you on on that.
 For now, I am focusing on the daily hard stuff…

 The Hardest Easy Stuff Ever (4 hard stuff tips)